 Unfortunately, sepsis is not always diagnosed as soon as it should be, and if you or a loved one has experienced a delayed diagnosis, it’s natural to want some answers.

-Our specialist medical negligence solicitors can help you to get the answers you need as well as recovering compensation to fund rehabilitation and care.
+Our specialist medical negligence solicitors can help you to get the answers you need as well as recover compensation to fund rehabilitation and care.

 Recovering from sepsis

 Those who have suffered from sepsis will need support before things can get back to normal.
-You should be prepared to take things slowly, only increasing your activity levels as you are able to.
+You should be prepared to take things slowly, only increasing your activity levels as you can.
 You may also need help from your family, Social Services, or private carers if you’re struggling with everyday activities like cleaning, cooking or shopping.